-A recent study compared cell yield, cell viability, number of living cells per ml lipoaspirate, biological characteristics, physiological functions and structural properties of UA-ADRCs that were isolated from adipose tissue with the use of Matrase Reagent (Transpose RT/Matrase isolation) (as done in this study) with the same parameters of UA-ADRCs that were mechanically isolated from adipose tissue without the use of Matrase Reagent but under otherwise identical processing conditions (Transpose RT/no Matrase isolation)[21].
-It turned out that compared to Transpose RT/no Matrase isolation, Transpose RT/Matrase isolation resulted in the following, significantly different (P < 0.05), clinically relevant effects: (1) an approximately twelve times higher mean number of viable cells per gram processed lipoaspirate; and (2) an approximately 16 times higher number of CFU-Fs per gram lipoaspirate created by the UA-ADRCs[21].
+A recent study compared cell yield, cell viability, number of living cells per ml lipoaspirate, biological characteristics, physiological functions and structural properties of UA-ADRCs that were isolated from adipose tissue with the use of Matrase Reagent (Transpose RT/Matrase isolation) (as done in this study) with the same parameters of UA-ADRCs that were mechanically isolated from adipose tissue without the use of Matrase Reagent, but under otherwise identical processing conditions (Transpose RT/no Matrase isolation)[21].
+It turned out that, compared to Transpose RT/no Matrase isolation, Transpose RT/Matrase isolation resulted in the following significantly different (P < 0.05), clinically relevant effects: (1) an approximately twelve times higher mean number of viable cells per gram processed lipoaspirate; and (2) an approximately 16 times higher number of CFU-Fs per gram lipoaspirate created by the UA-ADRCs[21].
 On the other hand, Transpose RT/Matrase isolated UA-ADRCs and Transpose RT/no Matrase isolated UA-ADRCs showed similar, not significantly different (P > 0.05) expression levels of the regenerative cell-associated genes Oct4, Hes1 and Klf4[21].
 Furthermore, when stimulated with specific differentiation media both Transpose RT / Matrase isolated UA-ADRCs and Transpose RT/no Matrase isolated UA-ADRCs were independently able to differentiate into adipogenic, osteogenic, hepatogenic and neurogenic lineages (i.e., into cells of all three germ layers)[21].
 These data demonstrate that (1) the use of Matrase Reagent in isolating UA-ADRCs from adipose tissue did not change biological characteristics, physiological functions or structural properties of the cells that are of relevance for the intended use (i.e., regeneration, repair or replacement of weakened or injured tissue); (2) the Matrase Reagent did not induce these biological characteristics, physiological functions and structural properties; and (3) the cells were not manipulated by the use of the enzyme, because Transpose RT / Matrase isolated UA-ADRCs and Transpose RT/no Matrase isolated UA-ADRCs showed the same expression of embryonic genes and pluripotent differentiation capacity[21].
-These data are clinically highly significant because safety concerns have recently been raised about the use of cultured adult stem cells in regenerative medicine.
+These data are highly clinically significant, because safety concerns have recently been raised about the use of cultured adult stem cells in regenerative medicine.
 In particular, increased rates of potential malignant transformations were observed at higher passages[57-59].